Running ASP.NET Core Applications as a Subfolder Application

 Recommendations

-If you're like me and you're doing this switch to running a sub-folder at the last minute after running and testing as a Root Site - I'd highly recommend you take a breather 😄 and spend a bit of time testing locally with the subfolder.
+If you're like me and you built this site with a Root Site in mind initially, doing this switch to running a sub-folder - I'd highly recommend you take a breather 😄 and spend a bit of time testing locally with the subfolder.

 To summarize these are some of the things that you have to probably fix or at least check when going from Site to Folder based: